 Nyanti regards me with a skeptical eye.
-“Who are you?”
+“And you are?”

 “The Prophesied Traveler,” Lucky says.

 The rest of us gape at him.
-Ren says, “No one told you.
+Eventually, Ren finds his tongue.
+“No one told you.
 How did you—”

 Lucky shrugs.
 “I am not without brains, Ren.
 Or should I say Rennarean Arteris, last of the Wayfarers.”

 Ren’s mouth opens and closes.
-“I…I…” Calculation flits through his eyes—he’s deciding whether to continue the lie or admit the truth.
-After a couple of seconds, truth wins out.
+“I…I…” Calculation flits through his eyes—he’s deciding whether to press the lie or admit the truth.
+After a second, the truth wins out.

 “You have me at crossdraw,” Ren says stiffly.
 “I plead your grace, Kai Lucknar.”

 “Oh cry off,” Lucky says exasperatedly.
 “I deceive for a living.
-When someone else tries it with me, it’s as plain as day.”
+When someone tries it on me, it’s as plain as day.”

 “The Prophesied Traveler?”
-Nyanti looks at me again, but with twice the skepticism.
+Nyanti looks at me again, only with twice the skepticism.
 “Impossible.
-You are merely a child with ridiculous fashion sense.”
+You are merely a child with an odd sense of fashion.”